Skip to Content

 Inadequate Prey Size

-Feeding your ball python prey that’s too small or too large can lead to stunted growth, obesity risks, or even regurgitation issues.
+Feeding prey that’s too small or too large can harm your ball python’s health.

-Always match the prey size to the widest part of your snake’s body.
+Always match prey size to the widest part of your snake’s body.

 Poor Feeding Techniques

-• Handling After Feeding: Wait 48-72 hours to avoid regurgitation.
+• Handling after feeding: Wait 48-72 hours to prevent regurgitation.

 Ball Python Digestion Time